Diethylene glycol: 1986 – India

 At a hospital in Bombay, India, patients were admitted to be treated for diverse health problems.
 Doctors prescribed glycerine for its osmotic diuretic effect, but patients started to develop kidney failure.
 Fourteen patients received hemodialysis, but the treatment failed.
 The episode resulted in the deaths of 21 patients and the discovery of glycerin contaminated with 18.5% v/v of DEG.

 1990 – Nigeria

 During the summer months, 47 children were admitted to the Jos University teaching hospital, Nigeria, with anuria, fever and vomiting.
 The children later developed kidney failure and died.
-All the children had received acetaminophen syrup to treat upper respiratory infections related with malaria.
+All the children had received paracetamol (acetaminophen) syrup to treat upper respiratory infections related with malaria.
 Once physicians identified a suspect paracetamol syrup, samples were shipped to the Centers for Disease Control and Prevention (CDC) in the U.S., which identified DEG.
 It was assumed that DEG was used as a substitute of propylene glycol, and this incident encouraged the Nigerian government to develop pharmaceutical quality control guidelines.